RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ## 3. Google Kubernetes Engine (GKE) (Managed Kubernetes)

+"Managing containers at scale can be complex, but Google Kubernetes Engine (GKE) simplifies this process by providing a fully managed Kubernetes environment.
+Since its launch in 2015, GKE has enabled organizations to deploy, manage, and scale containerized applications seamlessly.
+Built on Google’s expertise with Kubernetes—the open-source container orchestration platform that originated at Google—GKE provides auto-scaling, security, and multi-cluster support.
+Whether running workloads on Google Cloud or in hybrid/multi-cloud environments with Anthos, GKE offers a powerful and flexible container management solution."

 - GKE is a managed Kubernetes service that simplifies deploying, managing, and scaling containerized applications using Google's infrastructure.
 - It offers automated operations, integrated security, and enterprise-grade support.
 - Kubernetes Engine was launched and introduced by Google in year 2015.